How Factories Automate Production

 Factory automation does not operate in isolation.
 It connects to wider systems:

-This integration is what makes modern industrial production scalable and reliable.
+This integration is what makes modern industrial production scalable, efficient, and reliable.
+Automated factories depend on stable power, reliable communication networks, and coordinated supply chains to function effectively.

 Related Articles